keefbaker/VagrantFiles/README.md

 Hopefully I will add to this as I go.

-Currently:
+## Currently:
-CFEngine3
+- CFEngine3
-Jenkins/Subversion CI farm
+- Jenkins/Subversion CI farm
-Foreman (no clients)
+- Foreman (no clients)
-Ansible
+- Ansible
+- Salt